Written and Edited by: MarkEAW

 and v1.2.
 Bugs where

 tested and verified a few times each.
+The bugs listed here are problems connected with the original code of EAW.
 Not all Bugs are listed so if

 you find any, in any version of the game, please contact me so I can